 The authors also developed a second version of their model, CoxTime, that is not constrained by the proportionality assumption.
 To do so, they added the time variable as an additional input to the model.
 The loss function can then be rewritten as:

-The FNNs are compared with IF \citep{Hornung2021}, a type of random survival forest specifically designed to model quantitative and qualitative interaction effects in bivariate splits. $2$ variables are said to interact if the effect of one variable on the outcome depends on the value of the other variable.
+In this paper, we compare the FNNs with IF \citep{Hornung2021}, a type of random survival forest specifically designed to model quantitative and qualitative interaction effects in bivariate splits. $2$ variables are said to interact if the effect of one variable on the outcome depends on the value of the other variable.
 Here, we focus on biomarker-by-treatment interactions in the setting of an RCT.
-Two types of interactions are accounted for: the quantitative interactions and the qualitative interactions, as categorized by \cite{Peto1982}.
-For a quantitative interaction, the treatment effect differs quantitatively depending on the biomarker value, but it remains in the same direction conditional on biomarker values (e.g., the treatment effect increases when the biomarker value increases).
-Conversely, when considering a qualitative interaction, the direction of the treatment effect depends on the biomarker value.
-As they are based on multivariable splitting, IFs are specifically developed to model these interactions.
+Two types of interactions are accounted for, quantitative and qualitative interactions, as categorized by \cite{Peto1982}.
+For a quantitative interaction, the treatment effect varies quantitatively depending on the biomarker value, but remains in the same direction, conditional on the biomarker value (e.g., the treatment effect increases as the biomarker value increases).
+Conversely, when considering a qualitative interaction, the direction of the treatment effect depends on the value of the biomarker.